Ph.D. in Cross Cultural Communication and Language Learning, Union Graduate School (1977)

 A focus of my work has been on how “taking culture” among Deaf people helps us understand the circulation of culture in communities and especially the rapid acceleration of consciousness change.
 Culture has been “on its way somewhere” among Deaf people for 30 years.
 Tracing the movement of the discourse of culture in places like the Deaf media, in everyday talk, and in other kinds of texts allows us to see how Deaf people imagine their community and how to understand what is being communicated when they engage in such discourse.
 I am also focused on how a global discourse of culture among Deaf people has contributed to the reorganization of local educational practice for deaf children.
 I am fascinated with how "culture" has been so attractive to Deaf people as a means of self-representation, continuing the work Carol Padden and I began in Deaf in America: Voices from a Culture (1988) and Inside Deaf Culture (2005).
 In my teaching, I use my work on the language and culture of Deaf people to illustrate problems of silencing and voice, self-expression, self-representation, and dominant/non-dominant group relations.

-Having a joint appointment to the Education Studies Department at UCSD and serving as Vice Chair, I have spent the past ten or more years developing an experimental curriculum which trains teachers to work with deaf children using an entirely new curriculum construct: the application of bilingual, multimodal teaching practice to classrooms of deaf children.
-This project has a number of research goals related to the effectiveness of the curriculum and the impact that teachers finishing this program will have in the workplace once they are in service.
+Having a joint appointment to the Education Studies Department at UCSD and serving as Vice Chair, I have spent the past 15 or more years developing a degree program which trains teachers to work with deaf children using an entirely new curriculum construct: the application of bilingual, multimodal teaching practice to classrooms of deaf children.
+The work is described in a recent paper on “Schooling in ASL” (2012).
+For the past three years, I have collaborated with several colleagues across several universities and several disciplines to publish papers that contribute to a national discourse about deaf children’s development, particularly the importance of the role of signed language in the critical period for language and cognitive development.
+(Humphries, et al